runrig-coop/the-runrig-plan/roadmap-2024.md

 entirely volunteer effort and prior to any financial transactions:

 - _Phase Zero:_ __Reference Implementations__
-  - Before taking any contracts or pursuing grants for the folllowing phases, build out one or two reference implementations or proofs-of-concept to test the viability of the model at each phase of development; namely:
+  - Before taking any contracts or pursuing grants for the following phases, build out one or two reference implementations or proofs-of-concept to test the viability of the model at each phase of development; namely:
     - [Local Applications & Middleware](#local-applications--middleware) (_Phase